-When you have downloaded your study materials from the KUSA site (members portal) you are advised to come to terms with the content as soon as possible.
-This is also a good time to start building up your reference library with acquisitions of breed-specific and judging books and articles.
+On receipt of payment, your application will be confirmed by the KUSA Office and you will be granted access to the relevant study guides and forms via your web portal on the KUSA website.
+You are advised to come to terms with the content as soon as possible and this is also a good time to start building up your reference library with acquisitions of breed-specific and general judging books and articles.